jupyter/jupyter/docs/source/glossary.rst

    Jovyan
        A term for fans of Jupyter and members of the Jupyter community.

+  Jupyter
+       See Project Jupyter.
+Also occasionally used to refer to one of the Jupyter frontend notebook editing applications (Jupyter Notebook or JupyterLab) based on the context it's used in (this ambiguous usage can lead to confusion, it's better to use the actual name of the application).

    Jupyter Notebook (Application)
        A simplified web application for authoring and editing computational notebooks in the .ipynb format (a notebook file is also commonly referred